 When the charcoal’s hot and just covered with light gray ash, I dump it from the chimney onto the rack in the bottom of the smoker, making sure the three vent doors in the bottom of the smoker are all the way open.
 Then I start putting the smoker together, wearing oven gloves as I work, since the charcoal is really hot.

-I rest the empty water pan inside the body of the smoker, then place the body onto the bottom, over the hot charcoal.
+I rest the empty water pan inside the barrel of the smoker, then place the barrel onto the bottom, over the hot charcoal.
 I fill the water pan with hot water.

 Using oven gloves, I lower the bottom smoking rack into place and put whatever I’m smoking on the rack.
-This is our beef brisket, which I coated with dry rub Thursday morning and have been storing in the refrigerator.
+This is our beef brisket, which I coated with dry rub two days ago and have been storing in the refrigerator.